rrooggiieerr/esphome-cc2500/README.md

 component that implements the data format needed for your hardware.
 In debug and verbose logging mode it does log all incoming traffic on the default channel with the default settings.

+The CC2500 build in temperature sensor is currently very crude implemented for ESP8266 based boards when GDO0 is connected to A0.

 ## Hardware required

 - ESP8266, ESP32 or other ESPHome supported microcontroller